Springfield Township

 REAL ESTATE SNAPSHOT

-Most of what you’ll find in Springfield Township are single-family homes—some detached, some twins—all across long-established neighborhoods.
+Most of what you’ll find in Springfield Township are single-family homes: some detached, some twins, across long-established neighborhoods.
 You’ll see everything, from stone farmhouses and brick colonials from the 1700s to 1950s ranchers, as well as newer split-levels and updated Cape Cods.

 Houses for sale in Springfield Township, PA don’t come up often.
 A lot of folks stay for years, even decades, which keeps turnover low and demand steady.
 And when something does hit the market, especially on a quiet street or near a school, it usually doesn’t last long.